2019 Annual Security and Fire Safety Report

 - On campus and in a residence hall or other residential facility for students on campus.

 - On public property that immediately borders and is accessible to the University.
 This includes all public streets bordering the main campus, West Campus, and the DuFour Center grounds.
-Public property consists of a public sidewalk that borders the campus, the public street along the sidewalk, and the public sidewalk on the other side of the street.
-Only the portions of the sidewalk, street, and sidewalk that are adjacent to the campus are included in public property.
+Public property consists of a public sidewalk that borders the campus and the public street along the sidewalk.

 Faculty, staff, and students are cautioned never to attempt to apprehend or pursue a suspected criminal.
 If you have any doubts about whether to report something that has occurred, report it.
 Victims of or witnesses to crimes may disclose them on a voluntary, confidential basis to the Office of the Dean of Students or the Department of Public Safety, which can then determine whether the event constitutes a crime to be collected and statistically reported.
 Your cooperation in timely reporting assists the University in issuing equally timely warnings to the campus community.
 All crimes must be reported immediately.